 There are six publication templates:

 - Thesis template for the Schools of Technology

 - Thesis template for the School of Arts, Design and Architecture and the School of Business

 - Working papers

-Once you have selected a publication type template, continue filling in all the relevant information for publishing options:
+Once you have selected the publication type, start filling in the information for publishing options:

 - School and department (optional)